Hawkynt/Hawkynt.github.io/Cipher/algorithms/MIGRATION.md

 6. **Test extensively** - official vectors, cross-references, round-trips
 7. **Follow the patterns** - look at existing implementations for guidance

-Remember: The goal is not just working code, but **maintainable, composable, and educationally valuable** implementations that demonstrate cryptographic principles clearly.
+Remember: The goal is **production-ready, bit-perfect implementations** suitable for professional cryptographic libraries, security products, and real-world deployment scenarios where correctness is absolutely critical.